Emulating satellite drag from large simulation experiments: Introduction

 \section{Introduction}

-Satellite drag coefficients are required to determine {\em drag force}, which is an important aspect in predicting and maintaining orbit.
-The Committee for the Assessment of the U.S.~Air Force's Astrodynamics Standards recently released a report citing atmospheric drag as the largest source of uncertainty for low Earth orbit objects, due in part to improper modeling of the interaction between the atmosphere and object.
-Modern numerical simulators can produce accurate drag coefficients under varying input conditions [e.g., temperature(s), velocity, chemical composition of the atmosphere, and object mass, orientation, and geometry].
-However, these solvers are too intensive for real-time application.
+Low Earth orbit (LEO) is becoming increasingly crowded.
+There is a growing fear of collisions and their long term effects on the accessibility of space \citep{kessler:cour:1978}.
+One such collision in 2009 \citep{achenbach:2009} has already occurred and could be a preview of things to come.
+Satellite operators need precise estimates of satellites' current and future positions to anticipate and avoid these collisions, and to plan experiments.
+The Committee for the Assessment of the U.S. Air Force’s Astrodynamics Standards recently released a report citing atmospheric drag as the largest source of uncertainty for LEO objects, due in part to improper modeling of the interaction between the atmosphere and object.
+Accurate drag coefficients, necessary for computing the drag force, can greatly reduce this uncertainty and produce more accurate orbital predictions.
+Modern numerical simulators can produce accurate drag coefficients under varying input conditions (e.g., temperature(s), velocity, chemical composition of the atmosphere, object mass, orientation, and geometry).
+However, these solvers are too computationally intensive for time-sensitive applications like navigation and calculation of collision probabilities \citep{lawrence:etal:2014}.

 \citet{metha:etal:2014} suggest a remedy involving Gaussian process (GP) emulation \citep{sack:welc:mitc:wynn:1989,sant:will:notz:2003}.
-For idealized satellite geometries (e.g., a ball) and $N=1000$ simulations at a space-filling design of input configurations, \citeauthor{metha:etal:2014}'s emulated drag coefficients were quite accurate: being within $0.3\%$ of the true drag as measured by root-mean-squared-percentage-error (RMSPE).
-For more realistic geometries, like the Hubble Space Telescope (HST), errors were upwards of $1\%$.
-A $1\%$ relative error is a standard benchmark in the literature, however to obtain this result \citeauthor{metha:etal:2014} had to drastically narrow the orientation inputs, both in terms of design and out-of-sample predictive locations, to less than $2\%$ of their desired range.
+For idealized satellite geometries (e.g., a ball) and $N=1000$ simulations at a space-filling design of input configurations, \citet{metha:etal:2014}'s emulated drag coefficients were quite accurate: being within 0.3\% of the true drag as measured by root-mean-squared-percentage-error (RMSPE).
+For more realistic geometries, like the Hubble Space Telescope (HST), errors were upwards of 1\%.
+A 1\% relative error is a standard benchmark in the literature, however, to obtain this result \citet{metha:etal:2014} had to drastically narrow the orientation inputs, both in terms of design and out-of-sample predictive locations, to less than 2\% of their desired range.
 Expanding out to their full range, while maintaining the same design density would have required tens of millions of runs.
-That's way too big for an ordinary GP, which buckles under the weight of quadratic space requirements and cubic-time matrix decompositions. \citeauthor{metha:etal:2014}'s input sensitivity analysis revealed further shortcomings to a typical GP emulation strategy: drag surfaces are highly nonstationary.
+That's way too big for an ordinary GP, which buckles under the weight of quadratic space requirements and cubic-time matrix decompositions. \citet{metha:etal:2014}'s input sensitivity analysis revealed further shortcomings to a typical GP emulation strategy: drag surfaces are highly nonstationary.

 In this paper we aim to address both issues, design size and nonstationarity, simultaneously.
 A preliminary component is the development of a simulation framework that would enable a large corpus of drag estimates to be collected in a massively parallel fashion---on modern supercomputing architectures---in a reasonable amount of time.
 More details on estimating satellite drag via simulation, and a description of the so-called {\em test particle method} behind our implementation, are provided in Section \ref{sec:review}.
 In our supplementary material we provide an {\sf R} interface that can be used to perform new runs.
 Using that setup we were able to compile data files (also provided in the supplementary material) with the inputs and outputs from more than seventy thousand core-hours of simulations, comprising of millions of runs, for two real-world satellites: the HST, and the gravity recovery and climate experiment (GRACE).
 These runs were performed over the span of six months on nodes managed by the University of Chicago Research Computing Center.